 Our Immediate Needs

-We currently need, Summer Wear, Shoes, Paper Products (Paper Towels, Napkins, Toilet Paper), Food donations, Kids clothes, Hygiene Products, Clear 1 Gallon Twist Tie Bags (Not Zip Lock), Your used computers, purchased in the last 5 years, Air Conditioners.
+We currently need, Turkeys for Thanksgiving, Shoes, Paper Products (Paper Towels, Napkins, Toilet Paper), Food donations, Kids clothes, Winter Wear, Hygiene Products, Clear 1 Gallon Twist Tie Bags (Not Zip Lock), Your used computers, purchased in the last 5 years, Toys for our Children's Christmas.

 Updated Frequently Check back.